Skip to Main Content

 • Consider asking for guidance in writing (such as in an email) to ensure you are not missing any details.

-• Note that what is allowed in one class, a section of a class, or even in an individual assessment, may not be allowed in another class, section, or assessment.
+• Note that what is permitted in one class, a section of a class, or even in an individual assessment may not be permitted in another class, section, or assessment.

-Please consult relevant parts of the Library's GenAI guide for more information, particularly around integrity and ethics, and visit the USask Academic integrity page's Advice for Students.
-In addition, review the USask provisional guidelines for research, scholarly, and artistic work and provisional guidelines for students
+Please consult relevant parts of the Library's GenAI guide for more information, particularly around integrity and ethics, and visit the USask Academic Integrity page's Advice for Students.
+In addition, review the USask provisional guidelines for research, scholarly, and artistic work, as well as provisional guidelines for students

 Writing with Group Members or Co-Authors

-When working as part of a group, discuss group ground rules around acceptable GenAI use.
-Furthermore, all group members should acquire some basic education around academic integrity and GenAI.
-Consider the following topics before proceeding with the project:
+Discuss ground rules around acceptable GenAI use when working in a group.
+All group members should acquire basic education around academic integrity and GenAI.
+Consider the following before proceeding with the project:

-• Are group members familiar with official guidance provided by an instructor, editorial board, or similar authority?
+• Are all members clear on official guidance provided by an instructor, editorial board, or similar authority?

 • If GenAI is to be used, what are its perceived benefits for the group?
-Why is it being used?
+Why would it be used?

 • What approaches will the group use to verify the accuracy and reliability of GenAI-produced outputs